![]() |

 years volunteer has been a solid waste authority Board member for 16

-years, currently serving as the Chairman after being duly elected to that
+years, currently serving as the Chairman after being duly elected to

+1998.
 During these 16 years this individual has only missed one board

 meeting.
 Through this volunteer’s leadership as Chairman, the solid waste authority has made an incredible turnaround and is a success story in the realm of public entities.

-an incredible turnaround and is a success story in the realm of public
+authority has made an incredible turnaround and is a success story

-stations to serve the needs of a five-county area.
+waste transfer stations to serve the needs of a five-county area.

 Several major users later defected in favor of direct haul to

 out-of-area landfills.
-The
+The Authority, of course, was faced with

-Authority, of course, was faced with operating two DEP approved facilities
+operating two DEP approved facilities in an environmentally compliant

-in an environmentally compliant manner, but with a significant loss in
+manner, but with a significant loss in tonnage and revenue.
+As a result

-looked into the aspects of public bankruptcy.
-But in assuming
+In fact, the Authority looked into the aspects of public bankruptcy.

+ground.
 This task was not easy!
-Working
+Working closely with legislators, the

-closely with legislators, the governor’s office, the Authority’s board
+governor’s office, the Authority’s board members and others, this

-members and others, this volunteer was successful in refinancing the debt
+volunteer was successful in refinancing the debt service into one lower

-ever since, and the Authority is now on a strong financial footing.
-Ladies and gentlemen, without further ado, join with
+each year ever since, and the Authority is now on a strong financial

-me in recognizing a distinguished West Virginian whose volunteer
+distinguished West Virginian whose volunteer commitment is ongoing, and

-It is a great honor to present to you tonight, the Volunteer of the
+whose energy is so inspiring.
+It is a great honor to present to you

-Year for 2004, the chairman of a solid waste authority comprising Grant,
+tonight, the Volunteer of the Year for 2004, the chairman of a solid

-Hampshire, Hardy, Mineral and
+waste authority comprising Grant, Hampshire, Hardy, Mineral and

 |